-Note: during the COVID-19 pandemic, all activities will be virtual
+Note: during the COVID-19 pandemic, activites will either be in person or virtual depending on Peninsula College guidelines

 Several cultural activities, leadership experiences and college tours are offered for students during the academic year.
 When in person field trips are allowable please note that not all students can attend every event.
 Students must have demonstrated an ability to manage themselves in a responsible manner in classes, in tutoring, and other Upward Bound experiences.
 Students must also follow COVID protocols to maintain safety.
 Masks must be worn at all times.
 Grades and the ability to miss school are factors as well.
 Guardians are asked to encourage their students to attend these experiences as they will be things that can put on college applications and included in scholarship notebooks.